MAH-7/mari-gunting/docs/WEEK_4_COMPLETE.md

 ## 🎯 Overview

-Week 4 focused on building advanced job management features for providers, transforming the basic jobs screen into a comprehensive, production-ready job management system with real-time tracking, communication tools, and professional completion flows.
+Week 4 focused on building advanced job management features for partners, transforming the basic jobs screen into a comprehensive, production-ready job management system with real-time tracking, communication tools, and professional completion flows.

 ---